 Python Backlink Checker: Pull Backlink Data with the RankParse API

-Build a Python backlink checker using the RankParse API.
-Working 10-line script, pagination, bulk domain analysis, and cost breakdown — free tier included.
+Build a Python backlink checker using the RankParse SDK.
+Working script, pagination, bulk analysis, and error handling — tested against real domains.

-pip install requestsif you do not have it. - A RankParse API key — sign up at rankparse.com/signup.
+rankparse—pip install rankparse- A RankParse API key — sign up here.
 No credit card required.
-The free tier gives you 100 credits, which is enough to run the examples in this post several times over.
+The free tier gives you 100 credits, enough to run everything in this post and then some.

-Here is the complete, working script.
-Everything else in this post builds on it.
+Here's the complete script.
+Everything else in this post builds on this foundation.

 DOMAIN = "stripe.com"